Semantan MRT station

-The Semantan MRT Station is a mass rapid transit (MRT) station that serves the suburb of Damansara Heights, Kuala Lumpur, Malaysia.
+The Semantan MRT Station is a mass rapid transit (MRT) station serving the suburb of Damansara Heights, Kuala Lumpur, Malaysia.
 It is one of the stations on the MRT Kajang Line and was opened on 16 December 2016 when Phase One of the line became operational.

-The station is located near the Semantan Interchange (Jalan Dungun intersection) of the Sprint Expressway near Wisma UN, the United Nations (UN) representative office in Malaysia and the office area of Jalan Dungun.
+The station is located near the Semantan Interchange (Jalan Dungun intersection) of the Sprint Expressway (Damansara Link) near Wisma UN, the United Nations (UN) representative office in Malaysia and the office area of Jalan Dungun.